tytydraco/yessleep/out/TX_flu_or_90210_Syndrome_is_an_epidemic_in_my_town_There_is_no_cure_Last_year_I_caught_it.md

 Inside the static.

-As if obeying, Bellamy’s mouth opened impossibly wide, his eyes screaming.
+As if obeying, Bellamy’s mouth opened impossibly wide, his eyes screaming at me to run.

+Run… *where?!*

 “It's tiiiiiiiime to play!”

 …

 sorry, that's all can write for now.
 Coming *out* of the wave, fucked up my physical body, so typing is hard.
-I've been stewing inside a facility for the majority of us for a while, and I just got Internet.
+I've been stewing inside a facility with the majority of us for a while, and I just got Internet.
 It feels good to talk about it.